Priscillianism

-Priscillianism was a Christian sect developed in the Iberian Peninsula under the Roman Empire in the 4th century by Priscillian.
+Priscillianism was a Christian sect developed in the Roman province of Hispania in the 4th century by Priscillian.
 It is derived from the Gnostic doctrines taught by Marcus, an Egyptian from Memphis.
-Priscillianism was later considered a heresy by both the Eastern Orthodox Church and the Roman Catholic Church.
+Priscillianism was later considered a heresy by both the Eastern Orthodox Church and the Catholic Church.

 History

 Marcus, a native of Memphis in Egypt, came to Spain and taught Gnostic theories.
 Two of his followers, a Spanish woman named Agape and the rhetorician Helpidius, converted Priscillian, who was a layman "of noble birth, of great riches, bold, restless, eloquent, learned through much reading, very ready at debate and discussion".
 Through his oratorical gifts and reputation for extreme asceticism, Priscillian attracted a large following, including Helpidus and two bishops, Instantius and Salvianus.

 They established a new sect as an oath-bound society, attracting the attention of the bishop Hyginus of Cordoba.
 Hyginus made his fears known to Hydatius, Bishop of Emerita, and Ithacius of Ossonoba.
 The bishops of Hispania and Aquitaine held a synod at Zaragoza in 380.
 Though summoned, the Priscillianists refused to appear.
 The synod pronounced sentence of excommunication against the four leaders, Instantius, Salvianus, Helpidius and Priscillian.

 Ithacius was chosen to enforce the synod's decrees, but he failed to bring the heretics to terms.
 In defiance Priscillian was ordained to the priesthood and appointed Bishop of Avila.
 Ithacius then appealed to the imperial authorities.
 The emperor Gratian issued a decree which deprived the Priscillianists of their churches and sentenced them to exile.
-Instantius, Salvianus and Priscillian proceeded to Rome to gain the aid of Pope Damasus I (also from Iberia) in having this sentence revoked.
+Instantius, Salvianus and Priscillian proceeded to Rome to gain the aid of Pope Damasus I (also from Hispania) in having this sentence revoked.
 On their journey they were joined by many supporters from Gaul, including a large number of women mentioned in contemporary sources.
 Reports of improper behavior by their followers and benefactors – possibly fabricated – were circulated against them.

 Denied an audience by Pope Damasus, they went to Milan to make a similar request of St. Ambrose, but with the same result.
-They then resorted to intrigue and bribery at the Court with such success that they were not only freed from the sentence of exile, but permitted to regain possession of their churches in Hispania, where, under the patronage of the imperial officials, they enjoyed such power as to compel Ithacius to leave the country.
+They then resorted to intrigue and bribery at the court with such success that they were not only freed from the sentence of exile, but permitted to regain possession of their churches in Hispania, where, under the patronage of the imperial officials, they enjoyed such power as to compel Ithacius to leave the country.
 He, in turn, appealed to Gratian, but before anything had been accomplished the emperor was murdered in Lyon, and Magnus Maximus had taken his place.